Krishna-Gopal-Pathak/CyberSecurity/Android Hacking/Interview.md

 **static analysis using MobSF:**

-Code Review:
+<ins>Code Review</ins>

-Examine source code or binary for security vulnerabilities.
+- Examine source code or binary for security vulnerabilities.
-Check for insecure data storage, hardcoded secrets, and insecure communication.
+- Check for insecure data storage, hardcoded secrets, and insecure communication.
-Verify input validation, permissions, and authentication.
+- Verify input validation, permissions, and authentication.

 API Security:

 Review how the app interacts with external APIs.